SupreetSinghDhillon/Hanger/README.md

 ## Things we wish we had more time for:
 Currently the messages activity does not show a users message to another user until they reply back

-UI - Spacing of our Navigation window could be improved
+UI - Spacing of our Navigation window could be improved but requires huge changes to the origianl setup

 Implementing Co-Routines in our messaging and listing activities would improve our apps speed